 DISCUSSION

-Although Biological Objectives do not require land alteration, it is expected that some minimal land alteration would be associated with several of the reasonably foreseeable methods of compliance.
+Although the Stream Biological Objective does not require land alteration, it is expected that some minimal land alteration would be associated with several of the reasonably foreseeable methods of compliance.
 Land alterations may occur if low impact development BMPs are installed or other means are employed to divert runoff from running directly into streams or other waterbodies.
 While compliance may require the installment of BMPs, it is unlikely that the aesthetics of the natural environment would be adversely affected by improvements to existing infrastructure or discharge locations.
-Monitoring and assessment for Biological Objectives typically occurs on an annual basis within surface waters of the San Diego Region.
+Monitoring and assessment for the Stream Biological Objective typically occurs on an annual basis within surface waters of the San Diego Region.
 Such activities would not be of a size, scale, or duration that would result in the obstruction of a scenic vista, substantially damage scenic resources, degrade the existing visual character or quantity of a site or its surroundings, or create a new source of substantial light or glare that would adversely affect day or nighttime views in the area.
 In-stream restoration activities would result in improvements to scenic vistas and scenic resources, including the natural visual character of specific sites and areas.
 The implementation of LID BMPs would also improve the visual character of sites and their surroundings (USEPA 2012b).

-In summary, implementation of Biological Objectives will have a less than significant impact on aesthetics.
-In addition, the adoption of Biological Objectives will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
+In summary, implementation of the Stream Biological Objective will have a less than significant impact on aesthetics.
+In addition, the adoption of the Stream Biological Objective will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.

 Section 2.
 Agriculture and Forestry Resources.
 In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
 In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the State’s inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
 Would the project: Would the project: